General History of Latin America

 The General History of Latin America is part of UNESCO’s General and Regional Histories Collection.
 The publication seeks to contribute to mutual understanding and dialogue between cultures and civilizations.
 This series seeks to illustrate the encounters between cultures across history and their respective contributions to the general progress of humankind.
 This is done through the promotion of a pluralist vision of history.

-The texts were posted online on the UNESCO website, but as of May 2022, that website lists them as no longer available.
-They are apparently not archived anywhere.
+The texts were posted online on the UNESCO website.